Find The Right Anti Snoring Mouth Guard For You

 If you have decided that a mouth guard will help you stop snoring, make your product choice based on these factors.

-women need a smaller size then men.
+Consider size, having a guard that is too big can be uncomfortable and make it harder to sleep.
+Generally women need a smaller size than men.
 Make sure it is a “fitted” mouth guard.
 There are some very generic mouth guards out there that aren’t custom fitted for your mouth.

 Remember that you will be sleeping with this in your mouth, so having a comfortable fitting mouthpiece is important.

-top set of teeth and others will cover both top and bottom teeth.
+Design, there are different mouth guard designs, some will cover only the top set of teeth and others will cover both top and bottom teeth.
 You want to use the least invasive one that is effective.
-Most snorers

 Most snorers can get relief with the single guard covering the top teeth only.
 However, heavy snorers will often need the full mouth guard to experience significant relief.
 Whether you choose a full mouth design or a top jaw design, one thing is guaranteed.
 You are on a journey to better sleep.